 Blank rows above or below the title block may be controlled using the

 Each title string must fit within the available space.
-The reporter package will not wrap titles.
+The reporter package will not wrap titles on fixed-width reports.
 If a title does not fit within the available space, a warning will be generated and the title will be truncated.
 In these situations, either shorten the title or split it into multiple titles that each fit within the available space.